trafico/trafico-multiagente/readme.txt

                                    than its one line, it can change the current line to help its neighbors.

-    EstadoSemaforoService.java: The service of lights to cars, it returns the position and its direction The position is a pair of integers and a string that represents a direction
+    -EstadoSemaforoService.java: The service of lights to cars, it returns the position and its direction The position is a pair of integers and a string that represents a direction

-    TraficoSemaforo.java: A container of traffic information.
+    -TraficoSemaforo.java: A container of traffic information.

-    PaqueteTrafico.java: A container of every line and its current number of cars.
+    -PaqueteTrafico.java: A container of every line and its current number of cars.

-    TraficoEstadoSemaforo.java: Ther service of lights to lights.
+    -TraficoEstadoSemaforo.java: Ther service of lights to lights.
 It returns an instance of PaqueteTrafico

-    PosicionSemaforo.java: Container for the state of a light.
+    -PosicionSemaforo.java: Container for the state of a light.

 ======== How to run application ========
 * Generate a starter to this project following last instruction of section